 - 11.22.F.4.
 Parking.
 Notwithstanding any provision of this zoning ordinance to the contrary, no more than two (2) off-street parking motor vehicle spaces shall be required for every three (3) units within the affordable housing development.
 If fractional results occur, the number of motor vehicle parking spaces shall be rounded down to the nearest whole number. - 11.22.F.5.
 There shall be a 2 story limit on height, and a limit of 5 buildings per affordable housing development. - 11.22.F.6.
-Nothing in this Section 11.22.F. exempts an affordable housing development from any other requirements of this zoning ordinance, including without limitation, any subdivision or shoreland zoning requirements.
+Nothing in this Section 11.22.F. exempts an affordable or elderly housing development from any other requirements of this zoning ordinance, including without limitation, any subdivision or shoreland zoning requirements. - 11.22.F.7 Pursuant to the definition of Base Density in Article 2 of this ordinance, the buildable area requirement found in section 9.6 does not apply to affordable or elderly housing developments.